apollo5hq/python_sql_example/README.md

 Pull requests are welcome!
 Open a PR to suggest improvements or fix bugs and watch as SeniorDev provides feedback.
 This repo is intended to demonstrate collaborative development workflows.

 Want a review on your own codebase?
-Have a review in less than 5 minutes at [SeniorDev]()
+Have a review in less than 5 minutes at [SeniorDev](https://app.seniordev.ai).

 ## License